dennisgan/dapaas.github.io/documentation.md

 ![Transformations in DataGraft](/static/images/documentation/transf.jpg)

-Data transformations are stored with some metadata.
-The transformation properties include transformation name, description, owner and public/private property.
-They are defined on a data transformation creation stage (see [Data cleaning and transformation](#transform) section).
+Transformations have some properties including transformation name, description, owner and public/private property.
+They are defined on a data transformation creation stage (see [Data cleaning and transformation](#transform) section) and stored as transformation metadata.

 ### <a name="data_pages"></a>Data pages
 Another type of asset that users may create and share in DataGraft is **data page**.
 Data pages contain cleaned and transformed data you want to publish.
 As well as data transformations, data pages are stored with some metadata, including data page name; short description; keywords, describing a data page; owner; creation date and public/private property (see [Publishing data](#publish) section).
 The latter is defined by data page owner and specifies whether this data page can be explored by other users of a platform or not.